Jim Cutler // Tenor Saxophone // Seattle Jazz Music

 Rhythm

-Gregg Robinson
+Gregg Robinson smiling

 Gregg Robinson (piano)

 Gregg has played professionally in Chicago and Seattle for over 35 years.
 In addition to composing and arranging, Gregg has accompanied singers, worked with big bands, and done cabaret and theater work.
-In Seattle, he plays with the Jump Ensemble and the Momentum Jazz Quartet, and has worked with Hadley Caliman, Rick Mandyke, Stephanie Porter and Perry Robinson, among others.
+In Seattle, he also plays with the Jump Ensemble and the Momentum Jazz Quartet, and has worked with Hadley Caliman, Rick Mandyck, Stephanie Porter and Perry Robinson, among others.

-Philip Demaree
+Philip Demaree playing bass

 Philip Demaree (bass)

-Phil's been playing bass for over 25 years.
+Phil has been playing bass for over 25 years.
 A native of Boulder, Co., he attended the University of Northern Colorado under Gene Aitken.
 He spent several years touring the US and Canada and appearing with such artists as Ray Charles, The Mills Brothers, Dianne Schuur, Joe Williams, and John Gary.

 Phil has been arranging choral pieces for the Seattle Choral Company, including "Santa Through the Swing Years," which was performed for the first time in SCC's Christmas 2004 concert.